facebookresearch/home-robot/README.md

 Check out the [Neurips 2023 HomeRobot Open-Vocabulary Mobile Manipulation Challenge!](https://aihabitat.org/challenge/2023_homerobot_ovmm/)

-_CURRENTLY UNDER ACTIVE DEVELOPMENT!
-PLEASE CONTACT US IF YOU ARE INTERESTED IN USING THIS LIBRARY!_

-_FULL RELEASE WILL HAPPEN MID-JUNE!_

 HomeRobot lets you get started running a range of robotics tasks on a low-cost mobile manipulator, starting with _Open Vocabulary Mobile Manipulation_, or OVMM.
 OVMM is a challenging task which means that, in an unknown environment, a robot must:
   - Explore its environment
   - Find an object